ankorstore/yokai/trace/README.md

 - `AssertContainTraceSpan`: to assert on exact name and partial attributes match
 - `AssertContainNotTraceSpan`: to assert on exact name and partial attributes non match

+and use `Dump()` to print the current content of the test span processor.

 ```go
 package main_test